parmentelat/vnode-spawner/README.md

 Installations are done in parallel; the tool waits for all nodes to be ssh-reachable - or a 2 minute timeout expires

-Each node ends up with one **public** in the public address space;
+Each node ends up with one **public** IP in the public address space;
-this is assumed to externally configured by DHCP, based on MAC addresses, see below
+this is assumed to be externally configured by DHCP, based on MAC addresses, see below

 ## target